italia/spid-php-lib/README.md

     'sp_entityid' => SP_BASE_URL, // preferred: https protocol, no trailing slash, example: https://sp.example.com/
     'sp_key_file' => '/path/to/sp.key',
     'sp_cert_file' => '/path/to/sp.crt',
-    'sp_assertionconsumerservice' => [
+    'sp_comparison' => 'exact', // one of: "exact", "minimum", "better" or "maximum" 'sp_assertionconsumerservice' => [
         // order is important ! the 0-base index in this array will be used as ID in the calls SP_BASE_URL . '/acs',